U2EZNeko/PPG-Public/README.md

 Make sure to remove the "/user/bin/xterm -hold -e" if you do not want your terminal window to stay open.
 I just like seeing that it ran through over night.

+## Usage description:

+- PPG-Daily and PPG-Weekly
+  These are there to replace Spotify's Daily Mixes and Weekly Mixes They will randomly select from genre_groups.json to create playlists

+- PPG-Moods
+  Used to update "mood Mix", similar to Spotify.
+  You can set the moods to create mixes for in mood_groups.

+PPG-Genres
+  Creates or updates "genre Mix" playlists, similar to Spotify.
+  This will create or update playlists containing multiple genres, defined in genre_mixes.json This allows you to select multiple similar genres and pick random songs from those.

 ## Information:

 - I've created this script using a database of 300k+ songs.
 This left me with over 9000 unique genres which should cover quite a broad spectrum of songs.

-- The script uses "Genre Groups" to combine multiple genres into a group and then randomly selects the set amount of songs to add.
-The json is formatted like this:
+- The script uses json files to combine multiple genres/moods into a group and then randomly selects the set amount of songs to add.
+The jsons are formatted like this:

   "Rock": ["Classic Rock", "Alternative Rock", "Hard Rock", "Indie Rock", "Psychedelic Rock", "Grunge", "Proto-punk"],

-  You can easily add your own genre_groups, just make sure it's a unique name.
+  You can easily add your own genre_groups or mood_groups just make sure it's a unique name.
 If you do, I'd appreciate if you share them.

-- Because sometimes the script cannot find enough songs to fill a playlist, it will try again if it cannot find at least 80% of the SONGS_PER_PLAYLIST.
+- Because sometimes the scripts cannot find enough songs to fill a playlist, it will try again if it cannot find at least 80% (can be defined in the script) of the SONGS_PER_PLAYLIST.
 It will retry this 10 times.

 - The script is supposed to add used genres to the Playlist Description.
 This works on my PC but not on my VM for some reason, i had to change 2 lines of code there, check the "Not Working" section.